 Reserve ¼ cup pasta cooking water.
 Drain pasta in a colander.
 Set aside.
 Reserve pot; no need to wipe clean.

-While pasta cooks, place prosciutto on prepared baking sheet, placing slices in a single layer.
-Roast in hot oven, 8-10 minutes.
+While pasta cooks, place prosciutto on prepared baking sheet in a single layer.
+Roast in hot oven until crisp, 8-10 minutes.

-Transfer prosciutto to a plate to cool.
+Transfer prosciutto to a plate.
 When cool enough to touch, break into small pieces.
 Replace foil on baking sheet.

 While prosciutto crisps, prepare ingredients.